Brigette-Eckert/Python_Computer_Games/README.md

    * User wins if they guess the correct number within 6 turns

 ## Tell Jokes
    * Computer will tell a series of jokes

+## Dragon Realm
+   * Computer generates two caves
+   * One gave holds treasure and the other one certain doom
+   * Player must decide between the two caves